Justin Kan: YouTube

 Justin Kan started a YouTube channel in 2021.
-In February 2021 he announced that one can collect his YouTube videos as non-fungible tokens on OpenSea.
+In February 2021 he announced that fans could collect his YouTube videos as non-fungible tokens on OpenSea.

 Fractal

-Justin Kan started Fractal.is in December 2021 as a marketplace for players to buy Solana-based NFTs directly from game companies as well as a secondary marketplace for peer-to-peer trading.
-In April 2022 Fractal has raised $35 million in a seed round led by Paradigm and Multicoin Capital.
-Other investors include Andreessen Horowitz (a16z), Solana Labs, Animoca Brands, Coinbase Ventures and Terraform Labs CEO Do Kwon, among others.
+Kan started Fractal.is in December 2021 as a marketplace for Solana-based NFTs.
+Players could buy NFTs directly from game companies or through peer-to-peer trading.
+In April 2022, Fractal raised $35 million in a seed round led by Paradigm and Multicoin Capital.
+Other investors include Andreessen Horowitz (a16z), Solana Labs, Animoca Brands, Coinbase Ventures and Terraform Labs CEO Do Kwon, and others.

+In 2024, Fractal was renamed to Stash, and pivoted to include a suite of products which allow game developers to interface directly with their customers.